 Many small towns have gone through the struggle of getting a skatepark and usually they are able to get something built for the local kids to enjoy.
-But not all small towns are as isolated as the Ahousaht First Nations Community.
+But not all small towns are nearly as isolated as the Ahousaht First Nations Community.
 Since you can’t get there by car you’ve got to take two separate ferries to make it to the remote village.
-With a population of roughly 900 people (40% under the age of 19) building a skatepark was something that could provide the community with an avenue to challenge, provide fitness and fun and get kids skating!
+With a population of roughly 900 people (40% under the age of 19) building a skatepark wasn’t a high priority for them; neither was it something that was financially achievable.

-We originally met the Ahousaht community after they paved their first road, we packed up all our boards and headed out to skate it with them!
-We then went back a second time and put on a board building clinic with Get On Board.
-The local kids were beyond stoked to get involved with skating but without more spots to skate, it seemed like it wouldn’t become a reality.
+We originally met the Ahousaht community when we put on a board building program through Get On Board.
+The local kids were beyond stoked to get involved with skating but without proper facilities to skate, it seemed like it would never really be attainable.
 This was when we knew we had to help get something built on the island.

 Huge thanks to all the people that helped make this happen!
 We are thrilled with the finished project and we know the Ahousaht community is too.